bdurand/us_geo/README.md

 ## Entities

-All of the entities except for DMA are defined by the U.S. Census Bureau.
+All of the entities are defined by the U.S. Census Bureau.
 For more details.

 https://www2.census.gov/geo/pdfs/reference/geodiagram.pdf
 https://www2.census.gov/geo/pdfs/reference/GARM/Ch2GARM.pdf